BIT-DYN/BIT-DYN/README.md

 ### Hi there 👋

-🤓 This is Yinan Deng (邓一楠) from China, Beijing Institute of Technology :school:, a master student | a pursuer of technology :rocket: and life :wine_glass:.
+🤓 This is Yinan Deng (邓一楠) from China, Beijing Institute of Technology :school:, a PhD student | a pursuer of technology :rocket: and life :wine_glass:.

 :one: :construction_worker: I mainly work on 3D reconstruction of scenes :triangular_ruler:.